lanl/sedacs/README.md

 ## proxya

 Proxya code as explained in the proposal.
-These proxy code a should perform up to a full SCF optimization of the DM.
-This is written in three languages, python, fortran, and C.
+This proxy code a should perform up to a full SCF optimization of the DM.
+Written in three different languages: python, fortran, and C.

 ## latte

-This is just a code that generated "Latte" Hamiltonians from a coordinates input file and constructs the DM.
+This is just a code that generates "Latte" Hamiltonians from a coordinates input file (`xyz` or `pdb`) and constructs the DM.

 ## mods

 Auxyliary python modules.
-These modules will be used to develop SEDACS.
+These modules will be used as bulding blocks to develop SEDACS.